opengrail/opengrail.github.io/_posts/2016-09-11-expressivity-02-imperative.md

 To be honest, I have not ran this version of the code so please send a comment to correct the it if you know better and help me to make my point!

-Incidentally, the Swift designers recently decided to drop the ++ operator from the language, arguing that its use is too confusing for new and old programmers. :thumbsup:
+Incidentally, the Swift language designers recently decided to remove support for the `++` and `--` operators from version 3+ of the language.
+[They argue][swift-ref] that they are the source of too many errors. :thumbsup:

 I'm going to go into more depth about getting rid of loops in the Functional Programming post but I think even the most die in the wool C coder would agree that this one liner is more expressive.